 – Hello!
 I have a dream job for you.

-– Thanks, I’m not currently looking, but it may be of interest.
-However, I just got a broken wrist, so I won’t be able to send you my updated CV until next week.
+– Thank you but I’m recently broke my wrist, so I won’t be able to send you my updated CV until next week.

 – I need your CV now.
-Can you send me your current version?
+Can you send me the current version?

-– Well, it doesn’t include my current job so it wouldn’t look accurate.
-Can’t you wait until next week when I’ll be able to send you my updated CV?
+– I’m in the hospital now.
+Can you wait until next week when I’ll be able to send you my updated CV?

 – No, it’s too late.
 Bye.